Solo Travel in Moldova

 It’s not uncommon to see gypsies begging outside of monasteries but as hard as it may seem, resist giving them any money.
 When entering Orthodox churches women have to have their heads covered so wear a hood or take a scarf with you.

+Is Moldova safe?
+Yes.
 There is a police presence in Moldova and you can get fined for jaywalking or stopped and asked to show your passport.
 Taxi drivers can be a challenge so be prepared to navigate and don't expect them to be able to find the address.
 If you can’t speak the language and prefer your trip to be more comfortable I definitely recommend taking a tour around the country for ease.

-- Places to Visit in Moldova
+- Best Places To Visit in Moldova

 - Accommodation in Moldova